It’s not just Black Friday—Cyber Monday has its issues, too.

 To be fair, many companies are starting to consider the not-so-festive human cost of this time of year.
 In response to companies like Wal-Mart moving Black Friday to Thursday night—just to make the math really clear, that’s Thanksgiving—others are choosing to take a stand against the holiday shopping madness.

-GameStop and Staples, for instance, are adamantly remaining closed on Thanksgiving, but still opening on Black Friday, reports the Wall Street Journal.
-REI is closing its doors altogether that Friday and encouraging people to go outdoors, adopting the catchy hashtag #optoutside.
-One can’t help but notice, however, that they point out that the online store is still open.
+GameStop and Staples, for instance, have adamantly remained closed on Thanksgiving, but still opened on Black Friday, reports the Wall Street Journal.
+REI closed its doors altogether Black Friday and encouraged people to go outdoors, adopting the catchy hashtag #OptOutside.

-Buy from brands who are try hard to make a difference in the lives of makers.
-Check back with us on our December sustainable holiday guide.
+Buy from brands who try hard to make a difference in the lives of makers.

-Together we can make the holiday joyful for everyone, not just for those of us doing the clicking.
+Together we can #remakeourworld, making the holiday joyful for everyone, not just for those of us doing the clicking.